-So how do you organize pliers?
+So, how do you organize pliers?

-1. Organizing pliers save storage space
+1. Save storage space

 Pliers organization helps to optimize the available storage space so that more tools can fit.
-It is the main reason for arranging pliers because they can take much space if stored anyhow.
+It is the main reason for arranging pliers because they can take up much space if stored anyhow.

-2. Organizing pliers eliminates clutter
+2. Eliminate clutter